gut-puncture/Semantic-Gravity-RP/specification.md

 ### 4.1 Models and endpoints

-* DeepSeek V3.2: used for generating prompts and candidates.
+* DeepSeek reasoner: used for generating prompts and candidates.
-* DeepSeek R1: used for validation scoring.
+* DeepSeek reasoner: used for validation scoring.
+* For JSON-mode calls, keep reasoning enabled and parse JSON from `message.content`.

 ### 4.2 Request format